Jordan has re-opened its international airports and some land borders, while domestic restrictions are gradually being lifted.

 Are the restaurants and bars open in Jordan?

 Restaurants and cafes in Jordan are open.
 Bars are closed.

 Are businesses and attractions open in Jordan?

-- Non-essential businesses and attractions in Jordan are open, under capacity limitations and social distancing requirements.
+- Non-essential businesses and attractions in Jordan are open, under social distancing requirements.

 Do I need to wear a face mask in Jordan?